tmuxinator/tmuxinator/README.md

 ## Interpreter Managers & Environment Variables

-To use tmuxinator with rbenv, RVM, NVM etc, use the `pre_tab` option.
+To use tmuxinator with rbenv, RVM, NVM etc, use the `pre_window` option.

 ```
-pre_tab: rbenv shell 2.0.0-p247
+pre_window: rbenv shell 2.0.0-p247
 ```

 These commands will run before any pane or window.